UChicago-PL/smyth/info/implementation-details.md

 The theory of Smyth is based on the research detailed in [Peter-Michael Osera](https://iampmo.com/)'s PhD thesis, which presents its own implementation of a program synthesizer by the name of "Myth."
-In this document, we refer to this thesis as "the Myth thesis".
+In this document, we refer to this thesis as "the Myth thesis."

 ## Strategies inherited from Myth